kevnprns/bar-inventory/README.md

 # User Stories
 =========================

-  - I can create a Bar.
-  - I can create a Drink in the Club inventory.
-  - I can add a Drink to a Bar inventory.
+  - User data is stored in between sessions to be able to leave off on where the user was.
+  - User data is accessible from many computer devices as it pulls its data from a database
+  - Admin can export a list of items so an employee can stock those Items.
+  - The portability of every object in the system allows scalability to other users on a partnering application(employees, stockers, barManagers, etc...)
-  - I can set the current and the required stock for each Drink in the inventory.
+  - User can edit the current and required bar stock and have it persist in the data.
-  - I can edit the current bar stock.
-  - I can restock the Bar inventory by taking from the Club inventory.

 =====================
 # Running the Project